mxagar/machine_learning_ibm/03_Classification/03_Classification_IBM.md

   - Classification: `sqrt(m)`
   - Regression: `m/3`

-In summary, **random forests** is bagging, but with a random subset of features allowed to each tree.
+In summary, **random forests** is a type of bagging, but with a random subset of features allowed to each tree, in addition to sampled data-points usual in bagging.
+The effect is that each individual tree has a weaker accuracy but overall we achieve a better score.

 Usually we need more trees than with bagging to plateau the decrease of the RMSE.